A Platform for the People

 - I will support the Justice is Not For Sale Act, which seeks to end the private for-profit prisons.

-Marijuana & Hemp
+Cannabis & Hemp

 Americans have voted overwhelmingly in a number of states, including Nevada, to legalize, regulate and tax cannabis, allowing law enforcement to focus attention on black market sales to children.
 Now, the top law enforcement official in the nation is threatening to wipe out an entire industry he doesn’t like.
 Ramping up the failed War on Drugs will only lead to more injustice and is an assault on our liberty and right to self determination.